syl20bnr/spacemacs-elpa-mirror/melpa/x509-mode-readme.txt

-Minor mode for viewing certificates, CRLs, keys and DH-parameters.
+Major for viewing certificates, CRLs, keys and DH-parameters.

 Uses OpenSSL for viewing PEM and DER encoded PKI entities.